Mitch Evans: 2019–20 season

-Evans had a new teammate in James Calado for season 6 of Formula E. In the first race of the two Diriyah ePrix, Evans finished in 10th place and also scored the point for setting the fastest lap of the race of the runners in the top 10.
+Evans had a new teammate in James Calado for season 6 of Formula E. In the first race of the two Diriyah ePrix, Evans finished in tenth place and also scored the point for setting the fastest lap of the race of the runners in the top-ten.
 In the second race of the weekend, he collided with Sam Bird, a clash which ended both their races.
-In the third round of the season, the 2020 Santiago ePrix, Evans set pole position & was set for a dominant victory, but a temperature issue meant he was passed by António Félix da Costa & Maximilian Günther finishing 4th on the road behind Nyck De Vries, but was promoted to 3rd after the Dutchman received a penalty.
+In the third round of the season, the 2020 Santiago ePrix, Evans set pole position & was set for a dominant victory, but a temperature issue meant he was passed by António Félix da Costa & Maximilian Günther, finishing fourth on the road behind Nyck de Vries, but was promoted to third after the Dutchman received a penalty.

-At the next race in Mexico City, he qualified second on the grid behind André Lotterer, but took the lead at the very start of the race & won the race with one of the biggest winning margins in the history of Formula E. A timing issue in Marrakesh meant that Evans was unable to set a qualifying time & started towards the back of the grid, but he put in a phenomenal recovery drive to finish 6th in the race.
+At the next race in Mexico City, Evans qualified second on the grid behind André Lotterer, but took the lead at the very start of the race & won the race with one of the biggest winning margins in the history of Formula E. A timing issue in Marrakesh meant that Evans was unable to set a qualifying time & started towards the back of the grid, but he put in a phenomenal recovery drive to finish 6th in the race.

-In the 6 races in Berlin, Evans scored 15 points, with a fastest lap in race 3, finishing the season in 7th with 71 points.
+In the six races in Berlin, Evans scored 15 points, with a fastest lap in race 3, finishing the season in seventh with 71 points.

-2020-21 season
+2020–21 season

 Evans had a new teammate as Sam Bird made the move from Envision to Jaguar for the seventh season.
 The season started well with a podium finish in the opening race, however he was involved in a huge crash the following day which saw rival Alex Lynn vault over Evans' car & land upside down in the runoff area.
 Evans was quick to park his own car to rush to Lynn's aid.

-A solid points scoring weekend in Rome followed where Evans took a 3rd & 6th place finish, followed by a weak showing in Valencia which saw him score no points.
+A solid points scoring weekend in Rome followed where Evans took a third & sixth place finish, followed by a weak showing in Valencia which saw him score no points.
 Evans was on course to win the following Monaco ePrix until the last lap in which he was overtaken by António Félix Da Costa who had more usable energy & being passed on the line by Robin Frijns who finished second.

 Evans was on course for a podium finish in the second race in New York City, before hitting the wall & ending his chance of a points finish.
-A 3rd place finish came in the second London ePrix boosting his title aspirations.
-Evans would have 4 DNF's throughout the season, and 5 third places, with a fastest lap in the first Rome E-prix.
-Evans finished third in the penultimate race in Berlin, placing him 4th in the championship.
+A third place finish came in the second London ePrix boosting his title aspirations.
+Evans would have four DNF's throughout the season, and five third places, with a fastest lap in the first Rome E-prix.
+Evans finished third in the penultimate race in Berlin, placing him fourth in the championship.
 In the final race of the season the next day, Evans started third and didn't move from the grid and was hit by Edoardo Mortara, eliminating him from the championship fight.
-Evans finished the season in 4th with 90 points, outscoring Bird by 3 points who finished 6th.
+Evans finished the season in fourth with 90 points, outscoring Bird by three points who finished sixth.